Poojitha2916/New-Moodify/README.md

 # New-Moodify

-**What the project is:**
+🎧 Moodify – Mood-Based Music Recommendation
-This project is a simple website called Moodify.
-It lets users pick their mood (Happy, Sad, Energetic, or Relaxed) and then gives them a music recommendation to match their mood.
-The site is built using HTML, Bootstrap for styling, and a little JavaScript for interactive behavior.
+Moodify is a simple web-based application that lets users choose their current mood and instantly receive a music recommendation to match that mood.
+The project highlights clean, responsive design and easy interactivity, making it fun and accessible for users of all ages.

-**Why it is useful**
-Moodify is useful because:

-It makes it easy and fun for anyone to discover music that suits how they feel.

-With just one click, users get a quick music suggestion based on their current mood—no searching or browsing needed.

-The design is simple, responsive, and easy for anyone to use.

-**How to install, run, or use it**
-Download or copy the project files (at least: index.html, style.css for custom styles, and script.js for logic).
+📁 Project Structure
+moodify/
+├── index.html       # Main web page
+├── style.css        # Custom styles for design
+├── script.js        # JavaScript for recommendation logic

+💡 Features
+Choose your mood (Happy, Sad, Energetic, Relaxed) with one click

+Instantly see a customized music recommendation

+Clean and responsive layout using Bootstrap

+Simple to use, no sign-up or installation needed

+🛠️ Technologies Used
+HTML5

+CSS3 (with Bootstrap 5 via CDN)

+JavaScript (for dynamic suggestions)

+🚀 How to Run
+Download or clone the repository/files.

 Open index.html in any web browser (Chrome, Firefox, Edge, etc.).
-There is no need to install anything else.

-Using the website:

-On the web page, click the button matching your mood.

-A music recommendation will appear below the buttons.
+Select your mood by clicking one of the buttons—your music recommendation will appear instantly.

-Any other important details
+📦 Project Files Overview
+File	Description
+index.html	The main webpage with buttons for each mood style.css	Custom CSS for colors and layout script.js	Handles mood selection and song suggestions

+📄 License
+This project is open-source and free to use for anyone who wants to experiment, remix, or extend the basic idea.